jogonba2/power-analysis/README.md

 In pre-hoc analyses, researchers would like to know how many samples are required to have enough statistical power in model comparisons, before building a dataset.
 This way, we can collect enough test samples to determine later that two models are statistically different with enough power.

-# 🎭 Post-hoc analysis for a text classification task
+# 🎭 Post-hoc analysis in a text classification task

 This example will guide you to understand how to compute the statistical power of your experiment to compare two sentiment analysis models, $A$ and $B$, trained with the IMDB dataset.